BlaineDev/431-classes-2022/postclass/README.md

 In 431, students use R Markdown to code their work.
 In 432 this Spring, we'll switch that to [Quarto](https://quarto.org/).

-- I will provide the 432 website and syllabus to everyone enrolled in 432 about a week before the class begins on January 10.
+- I will provide the 432 website and syllabus to everyone enrolled in 432 on January 10.
 The Spring 2022 syllabus for 432 is [here](https://thomaselove.github.io/432-2022-syllabus/) but of course, things will change between now and January 10, in ways I will start to think about after 431 is complete on December 20.
 - If you want to "get ahead" a bit on 432 over the break, do some work on the transition from R Markdown to [Quarto](https://quarto.org/docs/get-started/hello/rstudio.html).

 The 432 course covers the following general topics, roughly in this order, through early April.
 Additional topics (for the remainder of April) will be determined later in the semester.